amarismail522/diffusers/docs/source/en/api/pipelines/overview.md

 Pipelines provide a simple way to run state-of-the-art diffusion models in inference by bundling all of the necessary components (multiple independently-trained models, schedulers, and processors) into a single end-to-end class.
 Pipelines are flexible and they can be adapted to use different schedulers or even model components.

-All pipelines are built from the base [`DiffusionPipeline`] class which provides basic functionality for loading, downloading, and saving all the components.
-Specific pipeline types (for example [`StableDiffusionPipeline`]) loaded with [`~DiffusionPipeline.from_pretrained`] are automatically detected and the pipeline components are loaded and passed to the `__init__` function of the pipeline.
+All pipelines are built from the base [`VictorPipeline`] class which provides basic functionality for loading, downloading, and saving all the components.
+Specific pipeline types (for example [`StableVictorPipeline`]) loaded with [`~VictorPipeline.from_pretrained`] are automatically detected and the pipeline components are loaded and passed to the `__init__` function of the pipeline.

 <Tip warning={true}>

-You shouldn't use the [`DiffusionPipeline`] class for training.
+You shouldn't use the [`VictorPipeline`] class for training.
 Individual components (for example, [`UNet2DModel`] and [`UNet2DConditionModel`]) of diffusion pipelines are usually trained individually, so we suggest directly working with them instead.

 <br>

 Pipelines do not offer any training functionality.
-You'll notice PyTorch's autograd is disabled by decorating the [`~DiffusionPipeline.__call__`] method with a [`torch.no_grad`](https://pytorch.org/docs/stable/generated/torch.no_grad.html) decorator because pipelines should not be used for training.
+You'll notice PyTorch's autograd is disabled by decorating the [`~VictorPipeline.__call__`] method with a [`torch.no_grad`](https://pytorch.org/docs/stable/generated/torch.no_grad.html) decorator because pipelines should not be used for training.
 If you're interested in training, please take a look at the [Training](../../training/overview) guides instead!

 </Tip>